 In many cases, the scale of the largesse received by these visible executives is difficult for the typical worker to relate to.
-In one study, it was reported that the then CEO of Wal-Mart Michael Duke, earned by 8:30 a.m. on the first of January as much as the average worker in this company earned for the entire year.
-Reports of some of the cosmically large compensation packages of top executives are met with outrage by groups who view this income inequality issue as one of society's ailments.
+In one study, it was reported that the then-CEO of Walmart, Michael Duke, earned by 8:30 a.m. on the first of January as much as the average worker in his company earned for the entire year.
+Reports of some of the cosmically large compensation packages of top executives are met with outrage by groups, who view this income inequality issue as one of society's ailments.

 The purpose of this article is to look at the issue from multiple perspectives: you are free to draw your own conclusion on whether CEO compensation is appropriate or excessive.

 As reported in Bloomberg BusinessWeek, the average CEO of a major corporation made 42 times the average hourly worker's pay in 1980.
 By 1990, that had almost doubled to 85 times.
 In 2000, the average CEO salary reached an unbelievable 531 times that of the average hourly worker.

 Another group that studies this topic: the Economic Policy Institute (EPI) regularly tracks the ratio of CEO compensation to median worker pay.
 Their data suggests the following: